 Scenarios associated with this compliance strategy grouping earn WAIRE Points solely from visits to their facilities from non-owned NZE or ZE trucks.
 Costs for these scenarios only include visits above and beyond those resulting from existing CARB regulations.
-To calculate expected costs due to PR 2305, the incremental cost associated with each visit by truck class and fuel type was taken from the WAIRE menu and multiplied by the number of visits by non-owned trucks necessary to comply in all compliance years.
+To calculate expected costs due to PR 2305, the incremental cost associated with each visit by truck class and fuel type was calculated based on the total cost of ownership (TCO) and multiplied by the number of visits by non-owned trucks necessary to comply in all compliance years.